 We know measuring accuracy isn't easy.
-There are both theoretical and practical challenges to doing it effectively month in and month out.
-We want to be very transparent with how we are arriving at the numbers that we highlight on our Accuracy Metrics page and throughout our docs site.
+There are both theoretical and practical challenges to doing it effectively, and we want to be very transparent with how we are arriving at the numbers that we highlight on our Accuracy Metrics page and throughout our docs site.

 Because no single golden source truth set exists for places data.
 And it's not feasible to repeatedly compile a manual truth set for too large an area in a timely manner.
 So we must use a sample of some kind.
 We want our sample to be both "random" (so that we aren't gaming any system) but also representative (so that it is meaningful).

-Each month we randomly pick one zip code that meets the urban criteria and one that meets the rural criteria.
+Each quarter, we randomly pick one zip code that meets the urban criteria and one that meets the rural criteria.

 The urban zip code is deemed representative if it is: